dotmpe/mkdoc/usr/share/doc/mkdoc/README.rst

 It is useful in quick bootstrapping of make rules, but I think it is the ugliest code I have worked on.
-Nevertheless it is an nice exercise in Make+Bash scripting but also leaves much to be desired.
+Nevertheless it is an nice exercise in Make+Bash scripting but also leaves much to be desired (example: I just noted $(eval) may help in streamlining current recipes and rules further).
+It probably is not getting more legible thought.

-Since this data is cross-linked and interdependent, the source and target paths that are worked upon are referred to as mkdoc trees.
+Since the data (SRC/TRGT/.. sets) are cross-linked and interdependent, the paths that are worked upon are referred to as mkdoc trees.

 I use this GNU/Make setup in individual software projects and in websites that (among others) include these projects.
-In fact, for websites I make it a point to only keep original content in the source trees, symlinking to content that is part of other projects or disk partitions.
+Ideally, content has only one specific location.
+Pieces written for a website reside in a (project) directory for that website, while notes included in the website may be part of other project directires (symlinked).

 .. [#] The non-recursive implementation is from `Implementing non-recursive make  <http://www.xs4all.nl/~evbergen/nonrecursive-make.html>`__, which tries to address the issues from `Recursive Make Considered Harmful  <http://miller.emu.id.au/pmiller/books/rmch/>`__.
 Obviously there are other solutions, possibly without boilerplate in sub-files.
 See e.g. `What is your experience with non-recursive make? <http://stackoverflow.com/questions/559216/what-is-your-experience-with-non-recursive-make>`__ or `Painless non-recursive Make <http://www.cmcrossroads.com/ask-mr-make/8133-painless-non-recursive-make>`__.